GianFederico/explanations_food_recsys_2/readme.md

 :warning: This repository contains a newer version of the Explanations service by Matteo Mannavola and Roberta Sallustio.
 The original work is available in the [Explanations Food Recsys](https://github.com/swapUniba/explanations_food_recsys) repository.
 Further documentation of this new version is available in [foodWebApp/docs](https://github.com/swapUniba/explanations_food_recsys_2/tree/master/foodWebApp/docs). :warning:

 The system consists of the Recommender service, the Explanations service and the web application.

-The "foodWebApp" folder contains the Recommender and Explanations services.
+The "foodWebApp" folder contains the Recommender and Explanations services (including a new command-line client for the explanation).<br />
-The "foodrecsys2.1" folder contains the "Rec Sys" web application.
+The "foodrecsys2.1" folder contains the "Rec Sys" web application.<br />
-The "foodRecExp" folder contains the "Rec Exp" web application.
+The "foodRecExp" folder contains the "Rec Exp" web application.<br />

 ## Installation